castwide/gamefic/README.md

 This Action will let the player sleep as long as he's in the room with the bed in it.
 We can add a few more Syntaxes like so:

-	xlate "go to sleep", :sleep
+	xlate "go to sleep", "sleep"
-	xlate "rest", :sleep
+	xlate "rest", "sleep"
-	xlate "snooze", :sleep
+	xlate "snooze", "sleep"

 # Building Game Files

 Once you're happy with your game, you can compile it into a .gfic file for
 distribution:

-    gamefic build mygame
+    gfk build mygame

-This will create a file called mygame.gfic that you can share with other Gamefic users.
+This will create a file called mygame.gfic in mygame/release that you can share with other Gamefic users.

 # More Information